Projects per year

 Biography

-Dr Galinsky is a recipient of the NHMRC CJ Martin Fellowship and leads a research program that spans the disciplines of developmental neuroscience & physiology, medical imaging, bioengineering & translational science.
+Dr Galinsky is Senior Research Fellow and Head of the Perinatal Inflammation and Neurophysiology Laboratory.
+His team's research program spans the disciplines of developmental neuroscience & physiology, medical imaging, bioengineering & translational science.

 Research interests